 Tips on how to improve your credit score

-A credit score is perhaps one of the most critical three-digit numbers in a person’s life.
-It decides a lot and, in a lot of cases, can make or break you.
-It helps lenders decide the terms, interest rates and amounts of credit-card lines and loans.
-It’s no secret that the higher your best credit score, the better.
+A credit score is a critical three-digit number in a person’s life that, in a lot of cases, can either make or break you.
+It helps lenders decide the terms, interest rates and credit-card line amounts and loans you qualify for.
+And it’s no secret that the higher your credit score, the better off you are.

 But what do you do if your credit history leaves much to be desired?